skw-vg/stock_sp_500/README.md

 ## Code

 File overview:
-- `market_prediction.ipynb` - a Jupyter notebook that contains all of the code.
+- `stock_predictor.ipynb` - a Jupyter notebook that contains all of the code.

 # Local Setup
 ## Installation